midmihua/design-patterns-js/README.md

 You may be wondering why you would want to leave the responsibility of the construction of objects to others rather than simply calling a constructor function with the new keyword directly.
 The reason is that that constructor functions are limited in their control over the overall creation process and sometimes you will need to hand over control to a factory that has broader knowledge.

 This includes scenarios in which the creation process involves object caching, sharing or re-using of objects, complex logic, or applications that maintain object and type counts, and objects that interact with different resources or devices.
 If your application needs more control over the object creation process, consider using a Factory.

+> #### 4.
+Prototype

+ The Prototype Pattern creates new objects, but rather than creating non-initialized objects it returns objects that are initialized with values it copied from a prototype - or sample - object.
+The Prototype pattern is also referred to as the Properties pattern.

+An example of where the Prototype pattern is useful is the initialization of business objects with values that match the default values in the database.
+The prototype object holds the default values that are copied over into a newly created business object.

+Classical languages rarely use the Prototype pattern, but JavaScript being a prototypal language uses this pattern in the construction of new objects and their prototypes.